Master of Science in Deaf Education

 Accreditation and certification

 The program is accredited by the Missouri Department of Elementary and Secondary Education and the Council on Education of the Deaf (CED).
 All graduates of the two-year program will meet the academic, practical and research requirements for initial certification in Missouri (deaf/hearing impaired, birth-grade 12) and by CED.
+PACS is also a Partner Member of OPTION Schools, which are listening and spoken language specialty programs for children who are deaf or hard of hearing.

 Application fee waivers are available for all applicants to the MSDE program.